Who topped the Strictly 2023 quarter-final leaderboard?

 This didn’t mean the remaining celebrities were performing for fun, though: hosts Tess Daly and Claudia Winkleman announced at the start of the episode that, while there would be no elimination, the judges’ scores would be carried over to next week’s semi-final.

 Musical theatre star Layton Williams used this to his advantage most effectively, receiving the first perfect score of the series for their paso doble to “Backstage Romance” from Moulin Rouge!
 The Musical.
-Yes, you read that correctly – judge Craig Revel Horwood used his “10” paddle for the first time in 2023.
+Yes, you read that correctly – judge Craig Revel Horwood used his “10” paddle for the first time in 2023 (following a stern earing from Winkleman).

 On the other side of the table was former tennis pro Annabel Croft whose foxtrot to “For Good” from Wicked saw some judges deliver scores considered to be fairly low at this stage of the competition.